wilsonmar/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

    * <a target="_blank" href="https://www.twitch.tv/videos/206753304">IoT at re:Invent 2017 video</a> with Sarah Cooper (General Manager IoT), Kip Larson (Principal Product Manager for IoT Analytics)

 * Sign-up to receive the <a target="_blank" href="https://www.amazon.com/AWS-Architecture-Monthly-FREE-Subscription/dp/B077F2P7DH/ref=pd_sim_405_1?_encoding=UTF8&psc=1&refRID=8JWKBP6Z7PVJZG34T3AW">AWS Architecture Monthly (FREE Subscription)</a> on your Kindle account.

+<a name="ForumAccount"></a>

+## [_] Create Forum Account

+1. PROTIP: To ensure anonymity interacting on public forums, the Administrator should create in a public email system (such as gmail.com, hotmail.com, etc.) an email address for use on forums.
+Don't use a real name in the email address, but a positive adjective with a number to ensure it's unique, such as "concerned123".

+   AWS says "Your email will be kept private" but I don't trust that they can't be hacked.

+2. Go to the AWS forums at URL:

+   <a target="_blank" href="https://forums.aws.amazon.com/forum.jspa?forumID=150">https://forums.aws.amazon.com/forum.jspa?forumID=150</a>

+3. Register the new email address along with an AWS Nickname without a proper name, such as, again, "concerned123".

+3. Use that email in StackOverflow.com and other public forums.

 ## Tutorial Rock Stars and their presentations #